cyberark/conjur-service-broker/README.md

 - `CONJUR_SSL_CERTIFICATE`: the x509 certificate that was created when Conjur was initiated; this is required for v4 Conjur, but is optional otherwise.
 If the certificate is stored in a PEM file, you can load it into a local environment variable by calling `export CONJUR_SSL_CERTIFICATE="$(cat tmp/conjur.pem)"`.

-- `CONJUR_PRESERVE_POLICY`: By default, when the service broker is removed from a Space, it will clean up and remove the policy branches for the org and space from `CONJUR_POLICY`.
-Setting this environment variable to `true` will cause the  org and space policy to remain in Conjur when removing the service broker.

 To load these environment variables into the Service Broker's environment, run:
 ```
 cf set-env conjur-service-broker CONJUR_VERSION [value]